RaviWoods/CHSDissertation/Final/Final2.md

 ---

+**Background**

+When approaching this topic, we need to have background into two areas; the landscape of religious beliefs, and the landscape of the online world.
+We will take each in turn.
+Worldwide, over 80% of the world is religious, with Christians and Muslims making up over 50% of the world's population\autocite{HackettChristiansremainworld2017}.
+However, it is important to note that this does not mean 80% of the world is committed to their faith.
+The terms 'culturally Muslim' or 'culturally Christian' have been used to describe these individuals.
+And they can be surprisingly common.
+In a study on Islam by the Pew Research centre,

+As the Internet grew, people began to see it as a tool to bring people together; as a tool to solve this exact issue.
+Way back in 1993, internet theorist Michael Hauben wrote that "The Net brings the isolated individual into contact with people, opinions, and views from the rest of the world"^9^.
+This, he concludes, is an important aspect of the online world, since "exposure to many possible opinions gives the reader a chance to actually think something over before making a decision as to a personal opinion"^10^.

+However, as the internet grew, each user's journey through the online world was tailored just for them.
+Filter bubbles began to box us into clusters, rather than exposing us to the world's opinions.
+From social networks to search engines, the content we see was being categorized and personalised.
+Eli Pariser, chief executive of Upworthy, in his book *The Filter Bubble, *wrote that as "Google personalized for everyone, the query 'stem cells' might produce diametrically opposed results for scientists who support stem cell research and activists who oppose it"^11^.
+When it comes to religion, then, how can we push back against this over-personalisation?
+How can we get back to an agora-like Internet, where the world can meaningfully discuss issues of religion, philosophy and worldview?
+In this piece, you will see a number of different ways of approaching this issue; a number of differing voices, much like the market place of ideas that the internet can offer.
+It is up to you to decide which are meaningful, and which are not.

+---

 **Introduction**

 Religion, whether you like it or not, is a huge influence on the world's population.
 While the number of people calling themselves athiests has increased, especially in the West, over the past half century (see Figure 1), it is difficult to deny to importance of religion in the public sphere.
 Over 80% of the world is religious, with Christians and Muslims making up over 50% of the world's population\autocite{HackettChristiansremainworld2017}.
+Whether positively or negatively, it is difficult to deny that these beliefs effect our society as a whole; our art, culture, entertainment, laws and politics are all markedly changed by religious values.
+Even though portions of the world's religious population are only culturally so (as discussed in Section 1), these religions still have an affect on these individuals.
+And for those who are devout believers, the religion does not just affect their actions within a church or a mosque - but their day-to-day actions and thoughts also.

 ![Graph showing the rise of Americans with no religious identification, from Gallup\autocite{GallupThisEasterSmaller}](./NonesRise.jpg)

-To those believers, their religion does not just affect their actions within a church or a mosque, but their religious beliefs make up a large part of their world view.
-Religion shapes thoughts.
-Therefore, it makes sense that understanding the religious beliefs of those around us is, in general, a useful thing to do.
+And yet, our clearest picture of someone practising Islam, for example, is often found in suicide bombers, rather than in the practices of those close to us.
+The comedian Lee Mack makes this point, when being interviewed on the BBC Radio 4 show *Desert Island Discs*:

+> "I think it's quite odd that people like myself, in their forties, quite happy to dismiss the Bible, but I've never read it.
+I always think that if an alien came down and you were the only person they met, and they said, 'What's life about?
+What's earth about?
+Tell us everything,' and you said, 'Well, there's a book here that purports to tell you everything.
+Some people believe it to be true; some people [do] not believe it [to be] true.'
+'Wow, what's it like?' and you go, 'I don't know, I've never read it.'
+It would be an odd thing wouldn't it?"\autocite{BBCRadio4DesertIslandDiscs13}

+Mack points out the attitude of dismissing the Bible without examining it is, at face value, an odd thing to do.
+While we may be scared off by the actions of the religious, or we feel constrained by the taboo religion holds, not bothering to ever look into it leaves us in the dark; we end up distancing ourselves from the people around us.

 However, at times, we might think that discussing God or religion will be fruitless; that it will only end in debate, shouting and, ultimately, an impasse.
 Just look to any online comments section!
 (Figure 2)

 ![A number of comments below an article on China's banning of the Bible, found in 5 minutes from browsing the front page of *The Independant*.\autocite{OppenheimChinacrackssales2018}](./NewspaperComments.png)